-The Lambda 10-3 does not use any of the standard protocols commonly used for serial line or USB communications between computers or between a computer and a peripheral device.
-The Lambda 10-3 controller, however, does generate a primitive form of protocol of which control software running on the remote computer can, and should, make use.
+The LAMBDA 10-B does not use any of the standard protocols commonly used for serial line or USB communications between computers or between a computer and a peripheral device.
+The LAMBDA 10-B controller, however, does generate a primitive form of protocol of which control software running on the remote computer can, and should, make use.
 This protocol consists of two main components: "confirmation command echo" and "command completion indicator".
-This command transmission protocol is used in the same manner for RS-232 serial port, USB, and parallel port connections.
+This command transmission protocol is used in the same manner for RS-232 serial and USB port connections.